 A database administrator career involves helping companies manage information by identifying the best ways to organize, store and present data according to user needs.
-As a growing number of applications and websites rely on databases, there continues to be a strong demand for information technology (IT) professionals with this specialized expertise.
-A bachelor’s degree in computer information systems (CIS) can be the foundation of a successful database administrator career.
+As a growing number of applications and websites rely on databases, there continues to be solid demand for information technology (IT) professionals with this specialized expertise.
+A bachelor’s degree in computer information systems (CIS) can be the foundation for a database administrator career.

 Embarking on a database administrator career can begin with enrolling in a bachelor’s degree program in computer information systems.
 Coursework usually includes database concepts and programming, network theory and design, electronic commerce, decision support systems and introduction to Internet applications.

-Employers can be confident that graduates of a computer information systems program are able to:
+Graduates of a computer information systems program are expected to be able to:

 Some database administrator positions may require candidates to have an MBA with a specialization in Information Technology Management or a Master of Science in Information Technology with a specialization in Database Administration.

 Becoming a database administrator requires a combination of strong technical and communication skills, the ability to work both in a team environment and independently, and good organizational capabilities.
 Other important attributes include excellent multitasking and problem-solving skills, as well as keen attention to detail.

 If you possess these qualities, a bachelor’s degree in computer information systems may provide the foundation for a rewarding database administrator career.